 RMS recently hosted a two-day workshop for the United States Geological Survey (USGS) on March 7-8, based at our Newark headquarters in California.
 The aim of the workshop was to both discuss and receive feedback from the scientific community on the interim update to the ongoing 2018 USGS National Seismic Hazard Map Project (NSHMP).

 RMS works actively with the USGS and the community and has previously hosted USGS workshops to help facilitate scientific discussions and to improve understanding of earthquake hazard.
 The workshop was well attended by over 150 people from academia, the scientific community, and industry.
-A summary of the workshop can be found here.

 The latest update to USGS NSHMP was in 2014, with updates typically occurring every six years.
 The next full update is anticipated for 2020.
 So, you might ask yourself, why is the USGS planning an interim update within such a short period of time?
 The main reason for this update is the release of the Next Generation Attenuation-East (NGA-East) ground motion and amplification models applicable to Central and Eastern North America (CENA).

 The objective of NGA-East, a multi-disciplinary research project coordinated by the Pacific Earthquake Engineering Research Center (PEER) at the University of California, Berkeley, is very similar to NGA-West2.
 It incorporates a larger set of well-recorded strong ground motion data, unprecedented in size for CENA and introduces a new ground motion characterization model with a set of new ground motion prediction equations (GMPEs) and amplification models.